GSA/digitalgov.gov/content/posts/2015-05-14-our-customer-is-your-customer-working-together-to-improve-search-on-gov-websites.md

 So, we focus on bringing the most relevant results to the top, where users are likely to see them.
 And, if the main search results aren&#8217;t delivering the right content, our [Best Bets](http://search.WHATEVER/manual/best-bets-text.html) allow our agency customers to boost particular results to the very top and make sure they get found.

 Difficult to use search results pages are often complicated to manage on the back end, and systems that are hard to manage on the back end make it hard to deliver a good user experience.
 It’s a classic chicken-and-egg situation.

 That’s why we work hard to make our results page lean and make it as easy as possible for content managers to configure their search and keep it fresh over time.
 We regularly add features to facilitate search setup, like localized configuration tips and access to our various help channels.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/500-x-396-DG-Search-CX.jpg" alt="A Screenshot of DigitalGov Search contact information" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/05/500-x-396-DG-Search-CX.jpg" alt="A Screenshot of DigitalGov Search contact information" %}

 We&#8217;ve also started up a [monthly training series](http://search.WHATEVER/manual/training) to get new users up and running, and keep long-time users apprised of the latest developments.